A 44-minute periodic radio transient in a supernova remnant: Observation and Results

 \subsection{Dispersion Measure and SNR Association Analysis}

 We calculated the dispersion measure (DM) using dual-frequency pulse series from DART and the short pulse spectra of FAST.
-By relating the TOA delay to the dispersion effect observed at two simultaneous frequencies, we obtained a DM of $480\pm45$ $\textrm{pc}$ $\cdot \textrm{cm}^{-3}$.
-A DM search of the FAST spectra yielded $464.5\pm0.7$ $\textrm{pc}$ $\cdot \textrm{cm}^{-3}$.
-These measurements from the two observatories are consistent with the 1~sigma error.
+By relating the TOA delay to the dispersion effect observed at two frequencies simultaneously recorded, we obtained a DM of $480\pm136$ $\textrm{pc}$ $\cdot\textrm{cm}^{-3}$.
+A DM search of the FAST spectra yielded $464.5\pm0.7$ $\textrm{pc} \cdot\textrm{cm}^{-3}$.
+These measurements from the two observatories are consistent within the 3~sigma error.
 Given the broader bandwidth and finer temporal resolution of FAST, we consider this result to be the precise DM for DART J1832-0911.

-Based on this DM, we estimated the distance to DART J1832-0911, finding it consistent with the distance of SNR G22.7-0.2.
+We estimated the DM distance of DART J1832-0911, it is consistent with the distance of SNR G22.7-0.2.
 Previous studies estimate the distance to SNR G22.7-0.2 at 4.4$\pm 0.4$~kpc \cite{su2014interaction} or 4.7$\pm 0.2$~kpc\cite{ranasinghe2018revised}, based on molecular cloud analyses.
-Meanwhile, the DM-derived distance to DART J1832-0911, using the YMW16 electron-density model \cite{yao2017new}, is approximately 4.5~kpc, suggesting that this LPT resides within the SNR bubble.
-No other compact objects have been detected within this SNR.
+Meanwhile, the DM-derived distance to DART J1832-0911 was estimated using three Galactic free-electron density models: YMW16 \cite{yao2017new}, NE2001 \cite{cordes2002ne2001}, and NE2025 \cite{ocker2026ne2025}, yielding distances of approximately 4.5 kpc, 5.9 kpc, and 6.4 kpc, respectively.
+All three distances are broadly consistent with the SNR distance given the known systematic uncertainties of free-electron density models, which can reach 30–50\%.
+This suggests that J1832-0911 may reside within the SNR bubble.
+Nevertheless, the DM-estimated distance remains debated due to the electron-density model dependence.